English versions

 A print version of the report can be purchased on Amazon, through the platforms accessible from your country (such as Amazon.comAmazon.com.ukAmazon.ca, etc.).

-If you have any questions about these materials, please email the Evidence Commission secretariat at evidencecommission@mcmaster.ca) citing the section, your name and affiliation and your comments.
+If you have any questions about these materials, please email the Global Evidence Commission secretariat at evidencecommission@mcmaster.ca) citing the section, your name and affiliation and your comments.

 Branding resources

-The Evidence Commission logo is only available in English and should be used as such, in any communication that takes place in other languages.
+The Global Evidence Commission logo is only available in English and should be used as such, in any communication that takes place in other languages.
 Different versions of the logo can be downloaded below: